percona/pxb-docs/docs/backup_scenarios/incremental_backup.md

 the next incremental backup.
 You should use the `--apply-log-only` option to prevent the rollback phase.

-**WARNING**: **If you do not use the** `--apply-log-only` **option to prevent the rollback phase, then your incremental backups will be useless** .
+!!! warning

+    **If you do not use the** `--apply-log-only` **option to prevent the rollback phase, then your incremental backups will be useless**.
 After transactions have been rolled back, further incremental backups cannot be applied.

 Beginning with the full backup you created, you can prepare it, and then apply the incremental differences to it.
 Recall that you have the following